ravi312/articleTurtle/draft-v1.md

 - Action (Functions)
   - Action block was used in one project.

 It is interesting to note that 10 of these contained programming blocks like arc, shade, hue which were not discussed during the online sessions.
+(So what does it mean?
+What is the take home point here?)

 ![](./img/concepts-2.1.png)